eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

-FEOL processing, front-end-of-line processing
+FEOL processing, front-end-of-line processing, or front-end surface engineering
-+ form/create the transistors directly in the
++ form/create the transistors directly in the silicon
 + optional step for advanced technology nodes:
 	- straining step to deposit silicon variant, such as silicon-germanium (SiGe)
 + epitaxy